 2. They are stressed about what college they will end up at

 Another reason many teenagers misbehave is that they are worried about where they will end up next year.
-For a lot of kids who have had stability their whole lives, not knowing exactly where they’ll be in six to nine months can create anxiety.
+For many kids who have had stability their whole lives, not knowing exactly where they’ll be in six to nine months can create anxiety.
 Their lives are about to change completely.

 3. They sometimes gave in to peer pressure

-A lot of students give in to peer pressure as seniors in high school.
-This can mean participating in the senior prank, senior ditch day, or experimenting with more risky behaviors.
-Many teens feel pressure to fit in and to enjoy their senior year.
+Many students give in to peer pressure as seniors in high school.
+This can mean participating in the senior prank, ditch day, or experimenting with more risky behaviors.
+Many teens feel pressure to fit in and enjoy their senior year.
 They do this by seeing what other kids their age are doing and imitating others’ sometimes questionable behavior.

 4. They are comparing themselves to their peers

 With social media, many young people are comparing themselves to others.
-As seniors in high school, students will often compare their college acceptances to those around them.
-They tend to think that where they get into school determines their value as a person.
-That’s why it’s important to remind your child that you are proud of them no matter which college they attend or no matter what their post-high school plans are.
+As seniors in high school, students often compare their college acceptances to those around them.
+They tend to think that where they get into school determines their value.
+That’s why it’s important to remind your child that you are proud of them no matter which college they attend or their post-high school plans.

-Just because their friend is going to an Ivy League school and they are not, does not mean they are a less valuable or worthy person.
+Just because their friend is going to an Ivy League school and they are not, does not mean they are less valuable or worthy.
 Think of college rejections as redirection rather than rejection.
-Remind your child that in the long run, where they end up at school doesn’t matter as much as what they do with their degree.
+Remind your child that where they end up at school doesn’t matter as much as what they do with their degree in the long run.

 5. Their high school experience was not a normal one

 6. Becoming an adult feels weird